-Ever since the dawn of time, it seems dogs have been a man’s best friend.
+Ever since the dawn of time, it seems dogs have been man’s best friend.
 Partners in crime, the domesticated dog has helped human beings with emotional issues, hunting, tracking, and companionship.

 It might be hard to believe that dogs were domesticated over 130,000 years ago!
 There have been dogs who make an honest day’s work on the farm.
 Others are pampered and considered royalty.

-Pinpointing just how many dog breeds exist depends based on who you ask.
+Pinpointing just how many dog breeds exist depends on who you ask.
 Kennel clubs accept different variations of breeds, and some fall through the cracks.

 Kennel Clubs are organizations that hash out all the details for breed quality.
 These restrictions determine what traits are and are not allowed within certain purebred dogs.
-There are several kennel clubs littered across many countries.
+There are several kennel clubs scattered across many countries.

 How Many Dog Breeds Are There in the World?